Collect Slack Audit logs

 - HTTP method: Select POST.

-- Auth header: Select Add OIDC token.
+- Select Add OIDC token.

 - Service account: Select the same service account used for the Cloud Run function.